 In the event that the attacker rolls a 1 for its charge distance, they suffer a Disorderly Charge: they do not gain the Charge Bonus (see Combat Bonuses, pg.
-20) for this attack, and the attacker may not play Tactics cards for the remainder of the unit's action.
+20) for this attack, and the attacker may not play Tactics cards for the remainder of the player's turn.

-• Failed Charge •
+• FAILED CHARGE •